News and Feature Stories

 • Shoot!
 A One Act Opera

 Alfredo Cabrera stars as The Soldier.
-Photos courtesy of Alfredo Cabrera.
-By Emma Powell On April 11th, graduate student Alfredo Cabrera acted and sang in the premiere of SHOOT!, his one act opera.
-SHOOT! is an opera that travels through the journey of a Venezuelan soldier in conflict with a protester, the mirror image of […]
+On April 11th, graduate student Alfredo Cabrera acted and sang in the premiere of SHOOT!, his one act opera.
+SHOOT! is an opera that travels through the journey of a Venezuelan soldier in conflict with a protester, the mirror image of the soldier.
+The opera consists of only four […]

 Read More…